 What happens to a rubber band when you stretch it and let go?
-It deforms but regains its original nature when you stop applying a force.
-But say, you take an aluminium rod and try to bend it using your arm strength.
+It deforms but regains its original nature when you stop applying force.
+But suppose you try to bend an aluminium rod using your arm strength.
 You somehow do manage to bend it a little and then stop applying force.
 Does the rod regain its original shape?
 Of course not.

 - An elastic body is one that regains its original shape and size when deforming forces are removed

 - A plastic body is one that succumbs to deforming forces (however small) and cannot return to its original shape and size

 - Elasticity is the property of a body to regain its original shape and size when deforming forces are removed.
 It exhibits an opposition to change.

 What is an example of elastic behaviour?

 When we stretch a slingshot, the force we applied allowed it to stretch, but when we removed the force, the deformation reverted to its original shape.
 This property is known as elasticity.

 Yes, non-Newtonian fluids, like viscoelastic fluids, which are not solids, may also display elasticity under certain circumstances.

 Examples of elasticity are suspensions, steel, and rubber bands.